 Shilajit may be one of the world’s most unique substances.
 It’s formed by the compression of organic material between layers of rock over hundreds or thousands of years.
 During the summer, this shilajit exudes out of deep fissures in the rocks of the Himalayas.
 Here are the top 10 reasons why everyone should get to know this resin.

 Top 10 Benefits of Shilajit

-Shilajit has been classified as an adaptogen, which means it helps the body adapt or process both internal and external stressors.
-(1,2) It has been used for thousands of years to fight stress and fatigue, while rejuvenating and regenerating tired cells.
+Shilajit has been classified as an adaptogen, which means it helps the body adapt to both internal and external stressors.
+(1,2) It has been used for thousands of years to fight stress and fatigue while rejuvenating and regenerating tired cells.

 Shilajit works by increasing the production of the body’s primary fuel supply, adenosine triphosphate (ATP).
 This energy supply is made by the mitochondria in every cell as they convert food into ATP or energy.
 As we age, the mitochondria make less and less ATP.
 (1,3)

 The mitochondria manufacture about 95% of the cellular energy of the body, which dramatically reduces with age.
 The mitochondria are responsible for muscle strength, hormonal energy and, as it turns out, shilajit is a powerhouse for mitochondrial energy, along with an enzyme called CoQ10.
 Shilajit alone has been shown to activate, stabilize and revitalize CoQ10, making it more available to boost mitochondrial energy production.
 (3,4)

 4. Shilajit Battles Fatigue

 In one study, mice were given shilajit for 21 days before exposure to a stress procedure.
 They were forced to swim daily for 15 minutes for 21 consecutive days.
 They were then given a series of stress tests for endurance and anxiety.
 The mice that took shilajit had significantly less stress and anxiety compared to the group that was not given shilajit.
 (4)